How To Use The Train In China

 Regular trains

 The carriages are set out like the 2nd class HST with a row of 3 and 2 seats.
-Some of the regular trains might only have squat toilets on board and not Western.
+Some of the regular trains might only have squat toilets on board and not Western-style toilets.
 I would generally avoid these seats if you have a journey that is over a few hours.

 Each section of beds has 6 berths, 3 on each side.
-You access the berths via a ladder at the end and it isn’t the easiest to get up and down if you are on the top section - I wouldn’t recommend it if you have mobility issues.
-If you are on the bottom berth then you will find your bunkmates will sit on your bed until it is time to go to sleep, so not exactly the comfiest either.
+You access the berths via a ladder at the end, and it isn’t the easiest to get up and down if you are on the top section - I wouldn’t recommend it if you have mobility issues.
+If you are on the bottom berth, then you will find your bunkmates will sit on your bed until it is time to go to sleep, so not exactly the comfiest either.
 There is space underneath the bottom bunk to put luggage.

-If you are travelling with friends then this is a great option if you are all in the same section.
-Otherwise, you will be with strangers so fingers crossed they don’t snore.
+If you are travelling with friends, then this is a great option if you are all in the same section.
+Otherwise, you will be with strangers, so fingers crossed they don’t snore.

-I have tried both the hard sleeper and soft and although you save on a hotel and travel time you don’t really get a good night’s sleep.
-It is definitely an experience but unless you are a good sleeper anywhere I would tend to avoid it so that you can spend your time exploring and feeling refreshed.
+I have tried both the hard sleeper and soft, and although you save on a hotel and travel time, you don’t really get a good night’s sleep.
+It is definitely an experience, but unless you are a good sleeper anywhere, I would tend to avoid it so that you can spend your time exploring and feeling refreshed.

-This would be great if you were travelling as a couple or a small family as you would get some privacy.
+This would be great if you were travelling as a couple or a small family, as you would get some privacy.

 How do I book train tickets in China?